BenjaminWolfe/signs/README.md

 <!-- badges: end -->

-`signs` makes it easy to use typographically accurate minus signs in plots, markdown, dashboards, or other forms of display.
+`signs` makes it easy to use typographically accurate minus signs in plots, markdown, dashboards, or other presentations.

 Ask any typography nut, and they can walk you through the differences among 4 symbols that look nearly identical:

   - the hyphen-minus (-, ASCII 45, next to the zero key)
-  - the en-dash (–, Unicode 2013, Windows Alt Code 0151)
+  - the en-dash (–, Unicode 2013, Alt+0151 on Windows)
-  - the em-dash (—, Unicode 2014, Windows Alt Code 0150)
+  - the em-dash (—, Unicode 2014, Alt+0150 on Windows)
   - the true minus (−, Unicode 2212)

 The true minus, when a typeface has one, is *designed for mathematics*.
 It has the same length and line thickness as the crossbar of the plus sign, and it sits at the same height above the baseline.
 By comparison, the hyphen-minus is quite a bit shorter and sits lower.
-Hyphens were designed, not for mathematics, but for joining words.
-Surprisingly enough, there is no Windows Alt Code for true minuses.
+Hyphens were designed, not for mathematics, but primarily for joining words.
+Oddly there is no shortcut for true minuses on Windows.

 For me, using a Unicode minus is like brewing high-end tea or wearing my favorite socks.
 Maybe nobody else notices, but it still looks good to